krother/academis/posts/speaking_clubs_berlin.md

 ## Spektrum Redner

-[Spektrum Redner](http://spektrum-redner.de/) is a speaking club in Berlin targeted at shy and people with Aspberger, created by *Sascha Goldmann*.
+[Spektrum Redner](http://spektrum-redner.de/) is a speaking club in Berlin targeted at shy and people with Asperger, created by *Sascha Goldmann*.
 It is meeting biweekly in the [Nachbarschaftsheim Friedenau](http://www.nbhs.de).
 Meetings are in German.

 ----